jacquelyn-bradshaw/jacquelyn-bradshaw/README.md

 💻 I have been learning to code in my spare time and a lot of my achievements can be found in my repositories.

-👨‍👩‍👧‍👦 I am reconnecting with software engineering after looking after my young children.
+👨‍👩‍👧‍👦 I have reconnected with software engineering after looking after my young children.

 😺 I'm currently learning Next.js on Udemy.